 Doing a compression test along with a cylinder leak down test, will confirm any issues.

 Ignition misfires, can make any engine stall at idle.
 When misfiring occurs, your engine will run slower than normal.
 So, a bad misfire, may cause it to stall.

 - High fuel consumption

 - Lack of acceleration

-A new set of plugs can restore a good hot spark.
-As a result eliminating misfire and stalling problems.
+So, a new set of spark plugs can restore a good hot spark.
+As a result, eliminating misfire and stalling problems.

 Bad Or Poor Gas

-So, bad gasoline in your tank can cause stalling problems in a car engine.
-Gas that does not contain enough dispersant-detergent additives may result in; deposits building up and clogging the fuel injectors.
+So, bad gasoline in your tank, can cause stalling problems in a engine.
+Gas that does not contain enough dispersant-detergent additives; may result in deposits, building up and clogging the fuel injectors.
 Over time, fuel delivery becomes reduced or disrupted; causing the engine to run less smoothly, hesitate and even stall.
-Gas that does not have enough octane has less resistance to detonation.
+Gas that does not have enough octane, has less resistance to detonation.

-Combustion becomes less controlled, and shock waves from simultaneous combustion events cause knocking and pinging.
-Repeated impact from uncontrolled combustion can damage the engine.
-Gas contaminated with water, other liquids and dirt can cause a car to misfire, sputter and stall.
-If the stalling started to occur shortly after your last fill-up, suspect bad gas.
+Combustion becomes less controlled and form shock waves, from simultaneous combustion events; cause knocking and pinging.
+Repeated impact from uncontrolled combustion, can damage the engine.
+Gas contaminated with water, other liquids and dirt; can cause a engine to misfire, sputter and stall.
+So, if the stalling started to occur, shortly after your last fill-up, suspect bad gas.

-If that’s the case, then it is best to try and get it fixed during the cold weather season; to make sure that the problem is solved.
+If that’s the case, then it is best to try and get it fixed, during the cold weather season; to make sure that the problem is solved.
 Again, there are many possible causes of this issue.
-It is important to start with the basics and rule out the simple things first.
-Then try working methodically toward the more complicated causes of the problem.
+So, it is important to start with the basics and rule out the simple things first.
+Then try working methodically, toward the more complicated causes of the problem.